$\texttt{immrax}$: A Parallelizable and Differentiable Toolbox for Interval Analysis and Mixed Monotone Reachability in JAX: Applications

 \section{Applications}

-In this section, we demonstrate the usage of \immrax through a reachability problem on a nonlinear vehicle controlled by a neural network and a robust control synthesis problem on a pendulum.\footnote{All experiments were performed on a computer running Kubuntu 22.01, with a Ryzen 5 5600X, Nvidia RTX 3070, and 32 GB of RAM.}
+We demonstrate the usage of \immrax through reachability on a nonlinear vehicle controlled by a neural network and robust closed-loop control synthesis on a pendulum.\footnote{All experiments were performed on a computer running Kubuntu 22.01, with a Ryzen 5 5600X, Nvidia RTX 3070, and 32 GB of RAM.}